Mercedes CLA - MPG, running costs & CO2

 Mercedes CLA MPG & CO2

 CLA 180 and 200 models are fitted with the same downsized 1.3-litre petrol turbo engine, albeit with different power outputs.
-Both can return up to 45.6mpg with the most economical trim and alloy wheel combination.
-CO2 emissions of 138g/km put them both in an appealing Benefit-in-Kind (BiK) band for company-car drivers.
+The big news for the 2023 facelift is the arrival of a 48-volt mild-hybrid system that recovers energy as you slow down, then uses it to give the car an electric shove as it accelerates.
+Both can return up to 54.3mpg with the most economical trim and alloy wheel combination.
+CO2 emissions of as little as 137g/km put them both in an appealing Benefit-in-Kind (BiK) band for company-car drivers.

-Company-car drivers will be served well by the CLA 250 e plug-in hybrid.
-It’s rather more expensive than a CLA 180 or 200 in an equivalent spec, but business users will appreciate a very low 6% BiK rate for 2020/21.
-We can see the appeal of the PHEV to private buyers too; the 44-mile electric range is very impressive, and it means that several days of commuting could be completed without using a drop of fuel.
+Even more enticing to company-car drivers, however, is the CLA 250 e plug-in hybrid.
+It’s rather more expensive than a CLA 180 or 200 in an equivalent spec, but business users will appreciate its low 8% annual BiK rate.
+We can see the appeal of the PHEV to private buyers too; its 51-mile electric range is very impressive, and it means that several days of commuting could be completed without using a drop of fuel.

 The two AMG versions are purely focused on performance so, as you might expect, fuel economy takes a back seat.
-You can expect 32.5mpg for both the 302bhp CLA 35 and the full-fat performance CLA 45 S.
+You can expect 34.9mpg and 184g/km of CO2 for the 302bhp CLA 35 and 31.7mpg and 202g/km of CO2 and for the full-fat performance CLA 45 S.

-Insurance groups for the CLA range from group 27 for the CLA 180 to 35 for the CLA 250.
-The diesel sits in group 34 and the AMG CLA 35 occupies 42-43, while the CLA 45 S sits in 45.
+Insurance groups for the CLA range from group 27 for the CLA 180 to 34 for the CLA 220 d.
+The high-performance AMG CLA 35 occupies 42-43, while the CLA 45 S sits in 45.
 Insurance may be surprisingly expensive for the plug-in hybrid, because it sits in groups 38-39.

 Mercedes models come with a three-year/unlimited-mileage warranty, with three years of roadside assistance for added peace of mind.
 This matches the cover from BMW, while Audi limits mileage to 60,000.
 Hyundai throws in an extra two years of cover.